SEO for fashion ecommerce: A definitive guide with 8 proven strategies

 Internal linking not only helps you to redirect traffic and increase conversions, but also informs Google about the importance of particular pages.
-The most popular and accurate way of measuring the importance of website pages is called PageRank.
+PageRank is the most popular and accurate way of measuring the importance of website pages.

 You can differentiate between two types of internal links based on the purpose they serve:

 Navigational Internal Links create the navigational structure throughout a site and improve the overall customer experience.
 They can be found in the main navigation, the website’s sidebar, and the footer, and under the blog posts, related products, etc.

 Contextual Internal Links are included within the content of the web page.
 They provide context, introducing new ideas or redirecting to topic-related products.

 The most popular internal linking structures are called silos linking and pyramid linking.